 To create a sub-account, go to the account panel and click on 'New' to create a new sub-account.
 Give the sub-account a name and click 'Create' (or press Enter).

-A notification will appear and the sub-account will be available in the Account menu.
-You can also click on "Manage" to rename sub-accounts or delete them.
+A notification will appear and the newly created sub-account will be available in the account menu:

 If a sub-account is not specified, a default one will be used across the web application and API.

-Suppose you had a balance of 10 BTC but wanted to take a margin trade of 20 bitcoin using a specified level of leverage, for example 20x leverage.
+Suppose you have a balance of 10 BTC in your main account but wanted to take a margin trade of 20 bitcoin using a specified level of leverage, for example 20x leverage.
 You can transfer 1 bitcoin to a sub-account and enter a position with a size of roughly 20 bitcoin, which will equate to approximately 20x leverage.

-Your sub-account will be isolated from your main balance of 9 bitcoin.
+The sub-account's PnL will be isolated from your main balance of 9 BTC.
 The profits from an open position in the sub-account can be used to open new positions, make transfers or be withdrawn.
 If the sub-account's position is liqudiated, the most you can lose is the sub-account's balance of 1 BTC.
 The main account's balance of 9 BTC will remain intact.